do360now/bit/README.md

 5. **Stochastic RSI**: A momentum oscillator that combines RSI with the stochastic oscillator formula to provide more sensitivity in price movements.
    - **Function**: `stochastic_rsi(data, window=14)`

-### 2. Trading Signals Module (`signals.py`)
-This module provides functionality to generate trading signals based on the calculated indicators.
-Signals can be used to identify buy or sell opportunities based on indicator thresholds and crossover events.

-- **Features**:
-  - Buy/Sell signal generation for MACD crossovers.
-  - Overbought/Oversold conditions from RSI to indicate possible reversal points.
-  - Customizable signal strategies using combinations of multiple indicators.

-### 3. Backtesting Module (`backtest.py`)
-This module allows users to backtest trading strategies on historical data.
-It calculates performance metrics, including returns, risk metrics, and visualizes trading activity on historical price charts.

-- **Features**:
-  - Historical performance evaluation.
-  - Custom strategy definition and testing.
-  - Visualization of trades, returns, and drawdowns.

-### 4. Data Acquisition (`data_fetcher.py`)
-This component is responsible for fetching market data from various sources.
-It supports multiple data providers, including APIs and CSV files.

-- **Features**:
-  - Fetching historical price data for stocks, cryptocurrencies, and other assets.
-  - Integration with popular data providers like Alpha Vantage, Yahoo Finance, and Binance.

-### 5. Web Interface (`web_app/`)
-A simple web-based interface for users to interact with the application.
-It allows for:

-- Uploading datasets.
-- Configuring technical indicators and backtesting parameters.
-- Viewing backtest results and generated signals.

-The web application is built using FastAPI and Jinja2 templates for a lightweight, user-friendly experience.

 ## Installation